The Pulse

 That’s exactly the case with one newly identified object — a distant, quiet traveler whose movements do not fit the usual script.
 Its path weaves in resonance with the planet, yet defies expectations in both shape and timing.
 And while it has not yet revealed its full identity, it’s already sparking a wave of questions among those watching from Earth.

-Researchers found something near the eight planet
+Researchers found something near the eighth planet

 Astronomers have found something unusual way out beyond Neptune — a distant object that seems to move in sync with the giant planet.
-It’s called 2020 VN40, and it’s the first confirmed case of a space body that orbits the Sun exactly once for every ten times the eight planet does.
+It’s called 2020 VN40, and it’s the first confirmed case of a space body that orbits the Sun exactly once for every ten times the eighth planet does.

 This kind of discovery helps scientists better understand the strange and less-explored region of our solar system.
 Objects like 2020 VN40 belong to a group called trans-Neptunian objects, and many of them, researchers believe, are temporarily caught in its gravitational pull as they drift through space.